 18 Reasons is an innovative community cooking school in San Francisco’s Mission District.
 They also offer free cooking classes in low-income communities all around the Bay Area that empower families with the necessary skills to make healthy meals on a budget.
 They regularly use Imperfect produce in their classes.

 LA Kitchen and Imperfect both believe that neither food nor people should have to go to waste.
 As our main donation partner in Los Angeles, LA Kitchen transforms our ugly produce into beautiful, wholesome meals that local charities distribute to the aging, low-income, and homeless populations of Los Angeles.
 LA Kitchen also helps at-risk foster children get valuable job training and life skills through their Empower Program.

-Outside In helps homeless youth and other marginalized people move towards health and self-sufficiency.
+Outside In in Portland, Oregon helps homeless youth and other marginalized people move towards health and self-sufficiency.
 Outside In uses Imperfect produce in their day program, which serves over two thousand meals a month to homeless youth.
 Along with healthy, balanced meals, Outside In provides youth with the hope, confidence, and skills necessary to build stable lives.

 Esther’s Pantry was founded in 1985 to provide financially challenged individuals living with HIV access to food and personal care items.
 For over 30 years Esther’s has provided food and personal care items to thousands of people diagnosed with HIV.
 The Pantry serves over 200 clients a month with groceries, personal care items, and pet food.
 We supply fresh produce for their grocery service!